 Private Equity refers to an alternative investment class.
 This alternative class of investment is made up of capital not listed on a public exchange, meaning private equity is made up of funds directly from private investors or investment groups.
-In some cases it is even the conglomerate of buyouts of public companies converting their public equity back to private capital.
+In some cases, it is even the conglomerate of buyouts of public companies converting their public equity back to private capital.
 There are 9 main types of private equity funds out there, all with their own core purposes, structures, and strategies in place.
 Let’s dive in and understand the 9 types of private equity funds.

 Private Equity Funds: Illiquid, Predictive, and Powerful

-An alternative investment class is essentially an investment that isn’t a stock, bond or cash.
+An alternative investment class is essentially an investment that isn’t a stock, bond, or cash.
 Also known as an investment that isn’t easily sold or converted to cash.
-Private equity falls into this category because although private equity represents a cash value, it is not easily converted and is not traditional stock or a traditional representation of cash.
+Private equity falls into this category because although private equity represents a cash value, it is not easily converted and is not a traditional stock or a traditional representation of cash.
 Private equity has no public exchange value and is known to be illiquid.
 Private Equity is illiquid, meaning it’s not easily converted into cash.

 Private equity is different from traditional investments for a few reasons.
 Because they are not public investments or easily convertible to cash, private equity is not influenced by public markets.
 This means there is far less pressure on performance by investments from private equity funds as the swings of capital aren’t as dramatic, performance in the market isn’t a critical indicator of success.